 Check procedure: Check that the written statement exists and is signed by the technical manager of the national CLARIN consortium.

-1.b Visibility of connection to CLARIN ERIC
+1.b Visibility of connection to CLARIN

 Requirement:

-Each centre needs to refer to CLARIN ERIC in a visible way on their websites.
+Each centre needs to refer to CLARIN in a visible way on its website.

-Details: Each centre has at least to have a clear reference to the CLARIN ERIC website or in other ways clearly refer to CLARIN ERIC.
-Other acceptable references can be the logo and link to the national CLARIN consortium, if this logo has large resemblance with the CLARIN ERIC logo.
-As a minimum, the reference should be placed on the URL that is stated in the “Website” field of the Centre Registry, otherwise explain thoroughly.
+Details: Each centre has at least to have a clear reference to the CLARIN website or in other ways clearly refer to CLARIN.
+Another acceptable reference can be the logo and link to the national CLARIN consortium.
+If this requirement is not met, a good explanation should be given.

 Centre statement: